Television in Panama: New channels

 The shutdown of SCN left the frequency vacant and the creation of a bidding process for channel 8.
 Local companies were interested in taking it over, but in March, the government suspended the process.

 Radio Cadena Millennium (RCM), owned by Julio Miller, begins its plan to bid for a license on the UHF band in 1998.
 Its broadcasts started on August 6, 2000, on channel 21, with an all-news format.
 In 2004, it bid for two further licenses, creating RCM Fem for women and RCM Plus for the youth.
 The evangelical denomination Hosanna launched Hosanna Visión on January 31, 2003 on channel 37.
 In August of that year it had reached all provinces except Darién.
 In December 2003, Más 23 started broadcasting as a youth channel targeting the niche demographic that was catered by MTV.
 On April 3, 2005, TVN launched TVMax on channel 9 absorbing TVN's sports coverage, movies, international series, as well as game shows and reality shows.
 This division enabled TVN to concentrate on the main segment and TVMax, on the alternative segment.
 MEDCOM on its behalf announced in March that it would launch Tele 7 on May 7 the same year.
 Aimed primarily at children and teenagers, MEDCOM's goal was to maximize its audience and offer a more complete scheme while reaching a segment of the population with purchasing influence.
 Cable Onda, owned by MEDCOM, launched local cable channels: Eco TV (news), Cable Onda Sports, Travel Panamá and Mall TV.
 The limited results of Tele 7, coupled by its limited coverage area (the channel never reached the central provinces, Colón and Darién) led to Mall TV starting its terrestrial signal in its frequencies.

+In 2007, Aris de Icaza, politician and owner of the Exitosa radio network, launched a television license, on channel 27.